elleggert/Chess_oop/README.md

-An Object-Oriented C++ implementation of Chess.
+An Object-Oriented C++ implementation of a Chess computer.

 Begin a new game by creating a ChessBoard Instance.
 Moves can be executed by calling e.g. ChessBoard.submitMove("E2", "E4");